vesperphp/project/README.md

 # vesperphp
-The core of Vesper 0.2
+The core of Vesper 0.2.
+Vesper is a robust prototyping and proof of concept package to test your theories quickly and give you time to develop an awesome product.

 ```
 $ composer create-project vesperphp/project <projectname>